 Specialist legal advice and practical support for financial affairs and estate management

-Bereavement can be a challenging and difficult time and the thought of sorting through a loved one's finances can be daunting and upsetting.
-We can help and support with the financial and practical affairs, whether they are straightforward or complicated.
+Bereavement can be a challenging time.
+Sorting through a loved one’s finances can feel overwhelming, but our experienced estate administration legal professionals are here to support you with the financial and practical affairs - whether the process is straightforward or more complicated.

 Very often a Grant of Representation is needed.
 If the deceased left a Will, and you are named as an Executor you may require a grant of probate.
 Or it could be that the deceased died without leaving a will (i.e. died intestate) and you will become an Administrator by obtaining letters of administration.